Chocolate Pudding Cake with Coconut Ice Cream

 Wine Notes: The soft, nearly liquid texture of the pudding cake is similar to a flourless chocolate cake.
 The fifteen-year-old Bual Madeira from Cossart Gordon, a classic pairing with chocolate, has the acidity to cut through the rich cake, and its nuttiness boosts the flavor of the coconut ice cream.

-Recipe courtesy Charlie Trotter, Workin' More Kitchen Sessions with Charlie Trotter, Ten Speed Press, 2004.
+Recipe courtesy of Charlie Trotter, Workin' More Kitchen Sessions with Charlie Trotter, Ten Speed Press, 2004.